giaccone/arduino_lab/README.md

 ## Introduction
 It's April 2020, the world is fighting against the spread of covid-19.
 As a consequence all laboratory activities in schools/universities are stopped.

-To lower distances with students,  in this repository I'm going to summarize some activities the can be performed at home with a low cost Arduino kit.
+To lower distances with students,  in this repository I'm going to summarize some activities that can be performed at home with a low cost Arduino kit.
 All experiments are very basilar and related to a specific aspect of basic circuit theory.
 The main aim is to touch with hands concepts that would remain otherwise too abstract.

 ## YouTube videos